Risk factors for fractures

 The presence of a vertebral fracture increases the risk of a new fracture

-by about 4 times, even when adjusting for bone density.
+by about 4 times, even when adjusting for bone density!

-This shows the risk of vertebral fractures (%/year) in 3000 placebo-treated women in the FIT study, according to BMD of the hip, age and presence of baseline vertebral fractures.
+graph of fracture risks This shows the risk of vertebral fractures (%/year) in 3000 placebo-treated women in the FIT study, according to BMD of the hip, age and presence of baseline vertebral fractures.

 Note how much higher the fracture rate is for women who had a prevalent fracture than for those without one.